cd-rite/stigman-2/docs/Quickstart_Guide.md

 | Manage       	| Everything in the "Full" level.<br>Can Add/Remove Assets, STIGs, and Users.                                              	|
 | Owner        	| Everything in the "Manage" level.<br>Can Delete the Collection. <br>Responsible for "Accepting" reviews from evaluators. 	|

-* Restricted users must be assigned specific STIGs on specific Assets using the "Restrcited User access list..." button in the Grants panel toolbar.
+* Restricted users must be assigned specific STIGs on specific Assets using the "Restricted User access list..." button in the Grants panel toolbar.

  [<img src="assets/images/CollectionConfig_Populated.png" alt="drawing" width="600"/>](assets/images/CollectionConfig_Populated.png ':ignore :target=_self')